Installing Stainless¶

 $ stainless -Dscalaz3.debug.load=true -J-Xmx6G --help

 Note that Stainless is organized as a structure of several projects.
-The main project lives in core
+The main

-while the Scala 3 frontend can be found in frontends/dotty
+while the Scala 3 frontend can be found in

-.
-From a user point of view, this should most of the time be transparent and the build command should take care of everything.
+transparent, and the build command should take care of everything.

-Build from Source on Windows 10¶
+Build from Source on Windows¶

 Get the sources of Stainless by cloning the official Stainless repository.
-You will need a Git shell for windows, e.g. Git for Windows.
+You

-On Windows, please do not use sbt universal:stage
+will need a Git shell for windows, e.g. Git for Windows.
+On Windows, please do not use sbt

-as this generates a Windows batch file which is unusable, because it contains commands that are too long for Windows.
+as this generates a Windows batch file which is unusable,

-Instead, please use sbt stainless-dotty-standalone/assembly
+sbt stainless-dotty-standalone/assembly

 as follows: